the1lab/1lab/src/Order/Instances/Nat.lagda.md

 module Order.Instances.Nat where
 ```

-# The usual ordering on natural numbers
+# The usual ordering on natural numbers {defines="poset-of-natural-numbers"}

 <!--
 ```agda